 The Wright Stuff

-In 1901 the Wright Brothers went to Kitty Hawk with a new glider they designed based on data from an inspiration of theirs, a German flight enthusiast who had died in a gliding accident.
+In 1901, early in their experiments with powered flight, the Wright Brothers went to Kitty Hawk with a new glider they designed based on data from an inspiration of theirs, a German flight enthusiast who had died in a gliding accident.

 As it turned out, the data was wrong.
 It was completely unreliable and the brothers had wasted a trip to Kitty Hawk.
-In 1901 there were no direct flights from Ohio to North Carolina.
-They had to pack for 6 months, take several trains.
+In 1901, needless to say, there were no direct flights from Ohio to North Carolina.
+They had to pack for six months, take several trains.
 They built a shed on the beach where they lived and worked.
 They battled clouds of mosquitoes.
-It would have been beyond reasonable to be upset, to quit, to leave the dream of flight to someone else….
+It would have been totally reasonable to be upset, to quit, to leave the dream of flight to someone else….
 But reasonable people don't change the world.
 Unreasonable people do.

-Instead of wallowing in frustration they thought to themselves, “Well if those wing shapes were wrong, wonder what the right ones might be.”
+Instead of wallowing in frustration they thought to themselves, “Well if those wing shapes were wrong, what might the right ones be?”
 They built a wind tunnel, tested over a hundred wing shapes at thousands of angles of attack and discovered some of the foundational principles of modern aviation.
 Planes are still designed by these principles today.

 They could have quit, but their curiosity outweighed their frustration.
 Their courage was greater than their doubt.
 So they carried on, and changed the world forever.